CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

     swp1.10@swp1     UP             6c:64:1a:00:5a:0c <BROADCAST,MULTICAST,UP,LOWER_UP>
     swp2.10@swp2     UP             6c:64:1a:00:5a:0d <BROADCAST,MULTICAST,UP,LOWER_UP>

-To see a list of routes associated with a particular VRF table, run the ` ip route list <vrf-name>  `command.
+To see a list of routes associated with a particular VRF table, run `ip route list <vrf-name>`.
 For example:

     cumulus@switch:~$ ip route list rocket

     VRF: rocket
     --------------------
     unreachable default  metric 8192